 Remain Independent

 Improved balance helps you stay independent in several different ways.
 For one, you can more easily navigate living independently.
-This may mean going up and down stairs without concern, or completing simple chores and errands without assistance.
+This may mean going up and down stairs without concern or completing simple chores and errands without assistance.
+Maintaining your balance longer may also contribute to your ability to participate fully in active senior living—allowing you to dive into your passions and hobbies more easily.

 Assess Your Fall Risk Factors